Purpose of This Guideline

 Committee: Substance Use Guidelines Committee

-This guideline on the treatment of alcohol use disorder (AUD) was developed by the New York State Department of Health AIDS Institute (NYSDOH AI) to guide primary care providers and other practitioners in New York State in treating individuals with AUD.
+This guideline on the treatment of alcohol use disorder (AUD) was developed by the New York State Department of Health AIDS Institute (NYSDOH AI) to provide clinical guidance for practitioners who provide medical care for adults in New York State.

 This guideline aims to:

-- Promote a harm reduction approach to treatment of AUD, which involves practical strategies and ideas aimed at reducing the negative consequences associated with alcohol use (see NYSDOH AI guideline Substance Use Harm Reduction in Medical Care)
+- Promote a harm reduction approach to AUD treatment through implementation of practical strategies for reducing the negative consequences associated with alcohol use (see NYSDOH AI guideline Substance Use Harm Reduction in Medical Care)

-The most recent available analysis of alcohol-related mortality in the United States was based on death certificates and indicated that, among individuals aged 16 years and older, death rates due to alcohol increased by 50.9% between 1999 and 2017.
-In 2017, 2.6% of approximately 2.8 million deaths in the United States involved alcohol, with liver disease and alcohol overdose or overdose with alcohol and other drugs accounting for nearly 50% White, et al. 2020.
+In the United States, among individuals aged 16 years and older, the alcohol use-associated death rate increased by 50.9% between 1999 and 2017.
+In 2017, 2.6% of approximately 2.8 million deaths in the United States were associated with alcohol use, with liver disease and alcohol overdose or overdose with alcohol and other drugs accounting for nearly 50% White, et al. 2020.
 During the COVID-19 pandemic, observed AUD-related mortality rates were higher than projected rates, by 24.79% in 2020 and 21.95% in 2021, with the highest increase in AUD mortality observed in the youngest age group (25 to 44 years) Yeo, et al. 2022.

-A traditional goal of treatment for alcohol use disorder (AUD) is long-term cessation of alcohol use.
-Because this goal may not be achievable for many individuals, alternative goals can lead to substantial improvements in the health and lives of those with AUD Witkiewitz, et al. 2021.
+A traditional goal of AUD treatment is long-term cessation of alcohol use, which may not be achievable for many individuals.
+Alternative treatment goals can lead to substantial improvements in the health and lives of those with AUD Witkiewitz, et al. 2021.
 The National Institute on Alcohol Abuse and Alcoholism research definition of recovery from AUD is a reflection of the shift to a non-abstinence-based AUD treatment approach:

-- Staying engaged in care, which can also facilitate prevention, diagnosis, and treatment of other conditions
+- Staying engaged in care, which can facilitate prevention, diagnosis, and treatment of other conditions

 - Reducing alcohol use